mesubash/Quiz-App/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`).
 5. Open a Pull Request.

----

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

----